THE YACHT

 Ventilation

-is provided by two dorade vents in the saloon and one in the fo’c’sle.
+is provided by three dorade vents, two in the saloon and one in the fo’c’sle.
 There are air inlets with water traps to the aft cabin and to the navigation area.
-An exhaust ventilator with blower is installed above the stove and both heads have ventilators that works both ways, either blows out or sucks in.
+An exhaust ventilator with blower is installed above the stove and both heads have two-speed ventilators that work both ways; either blows out or sucks in.
 There are several additional fans in the saloon and in the cabins, at least one above every berth and sofa.
 The engine room air inlets with water traps and an outlet with thermostat and/or manually operated blower are in the cockpit coming.
-The battery box is ventilated outside of the hull through the main mast.
+The battery box is ventilated outside of the hull by a duct through the main mast.

 [Top of page]